isomerpages/csa-sicw1/pages/Registration.md

 ---
 # **Registration**

+**NOTICE OF TEMPORARY ONLINE REGISTRATION DOWNTIME**
+<br>Visitor online registration will be temporarily unavailable on 10 October from 0000hrs to 0900hrs (SGT) due to scheduled maintenance.
+We apologise for any inconvenience this may cause.

 Join international policy makers, industry leaders and top academics from across the world in exchanging best practices and strengthening regional as well as global cooperation.

 ![](/images/Registration_table_2.jpg)